Symantec/slack-autoarchive/README.md

 A channel will be archived by this script is it doesn't meet any of the following criteria:

 - Has non-bot messages in the past 60 days.
-- Has bot messags in the past 60 days and has more than 5 members.
 - Is whitelisted.
 A channel is considered to be whitelisted if the channel name contains keywords in the WHITELIST_KEYWORDS environment variable.
 Multiple keywords can be provided, separated by comma.

 ##What Happens When A Channel Is Archived By This Script